BYUCamachoLab/SiPANN/docs/source/nn_utils.rst

 Neural Network Utilities
 #############################

-These are a couple of classes that help use perform the operations we need on our neural networks
+These are a couple of classes that help use perform the operations we need on our neural networks and linear regressions.

 TensorMinMax (sklearn MinMaxScaler)
 ====================================